 Students found in violation of the alcohol policy through report of a sexual assault, or psychological or medical emergency will not automatically be subject to minimum sanctions.
 Such situations will be handled on a case by case basis.

 Serving alcoholic beverages at university events: All recognized groups who want to sponsor an event with alcohol on campus must meet with and secure the approval of the director of university services at least 30 days prior to the event.
-Approval forms are available from, and are facilitated by, the Office of Conference and Event Services and/or University Services.
+Approval forms are available from, and are facilitated by, the University Events and/or University Services.

 - Alcohol may be served on campus or at university-sponsored events only under licensed conditions.